-Effective October 3, 2019, the Company entered into a securities purchase agreement with Crown Bridge Partners, LLC ("Crown Bridge"), pursuant to which Crown Bridge purchased a convertible promissory note from the Company (the "Crown Bridge Note"), which had a remaining principal balance of \$65,280 as of June 30, 2023 (see Note 6).
+Effective October 3, 2019, the Company entered into a securities purchase agreement with Crown Bridge Partners, LLC ("Crown Bridge"), pursuant to which Crown Bridge purchased a convertible promissory note from the Company (the "Crown Bridge Note"), which had a remaining principal balance of \$65,280 as of June 30, 2024 (see Note 6).
 The maturity date of the Crown Bridge Note was October 3, 2020 and is currently past due.
 The Crown Bridge Note bore interest at a default interest rate of 15% per annum.
 In August 2022, the SEC filed a complaint against Crown Bridge due to its violation of Section 15(a)(1) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Crown Bridge agreed to surrender all conversion rights in its currently held convertible notes, including the Crown Bridge Note.
-Consequently, as of June 30, 2023, the Company reclassified the remaining principal balance of \$65,280 from a convertible note into a loan payable.
-Additionally, the Company recorded the remaining put premium of \$43,520 into gain on extinguishment of debt during the year ended June 30, 2023.
-The total accrued interest from this loan amounted to \$35,722 as of June 30, 2023.
+Consequently, during fiscal year 2023, the Company reclassified the remaining principal balance of \$65,280 from a convertible note into a loan payable which is the principal balance at June 30, 2024 and 2023.
+Additionally, the Company recorded the remaining put premium of \$43,520 into gain on extinguishment of debt during fiscal year 2023.
+The total accrued interest from this loan amounted to \$45,541 and \$35,722 as of June 30, 2024 and 2023, respectively.